 Most, if Not All Work at Home Jobs are Scams

 Nope.
 You’re wrong.
 Really wrong.
 The world of virtual work is booming and technology is making it so much easier for HUGE companies to tap into the work at home workforce.
 (Big companies like Apple and American Express) Honestly, I feel like so many companies are moving toward cutting costs and allowing people to work at home is one big way they can do this.

 Let me give you an example story.
 I saw a job on Craigslist in early 2013.
 It was for part-time, virtual customer support for an online retailer.
-I thought to myself… hmmmmm, other than working with advertisers for my blog, I don’t really have any customer support experience.
+So, I thought to myself… hmmmmm, other than working with advertisers for my blog, I don’t really have any customer support experience.
 Before my blog, I was in radio full time.
-My second thought, ewww…. it’s Craigslist.
+My second thought, ewww… it’s Craigslist.
 Maybe it’s some kind of scam or nut job wanting to find me and kill me.
-I kind of say that last part in jest – but lets get real serious here… don’t ever give anyone your personal info right from the get-go.
+I kind of say that last part in jest – but let’s get real serious here… don’t ever give anyone your personal info right from the get-go.
 As well — never meet someone alone in person that you’ve “met’ through the internet.
 I know this goes without saying… you’re much smarter than that.
 But I’d be remiss not to say something.

 So, I reached out to the person with a cover letter first.
-I told them I was very interested and had worked at home for years and I would love to explore their company further.
+Basically, I told them I was very interested and had worked at home for years and I would love to explore their company further.
 They were happy to oblige.
 I researched it, researched the owner and was content with what I found.
-I followed up with my resume.
+And I followed up with my resume.
 I landed the job, and though it was a short-term type gig, the pay was $20 an hour and I really enjoyed it.
 The owner and I still speak often and I consider her a dear friend.

 Be careful.
 Be smart.
 Research.

 Jobs That Hire You Out Right Means the Job Sucks